← All resources

 We're calling BS on that: most of what gets called a buying signal is noise.
 And chasing noise is exactly why your reps are spending half their week doing research that doesn't move the needle.

 This article is about the signals that are actually predictive - the ones where, when you see them, you have a genuinely good reason to pick up the phone or send a message.
-And it's equally about the ones you should ignore, because they're wasting your time and, frankly, making you look like you're stalking your prospects.
+And it's equally about the ones you should ignore, because they're wasting your time and making you look like you're stalking your prospects.

 First, let's agree on what a buying signal actually is

 A buying signal is an event or change at a company that meaningfully shifts the probability they'll buy from you within the next 3-12 months.
 That's it.
 Not "this person opened your email three times."
 Not "this company's LinkedIn follower count went up."
-Not "someone at this firm downloaded a whitepaper about cloud migration."

 A real buying signal changes the account's status quo.
 Something happened that creates a need, unlocks budget, or opens a decision-making window that didn't exist before.